Adios159/music_breakdown/README.md

 ```

 Then open `http://localhost:8000` in your browser to upload an audio file.
 The separated stems will be returned as a zip archive.

+### Troubleshooting

+If you receive an HTTP 502 error when submitting a file, make sure that the
+`demucs` command is installed and accessible.
+The server surfaces any Demucs
+error messages in the response body.